Lee.org

 The Price of Yeast

-Baking yeast at Whole Foods: $3 for 3 0.25 oz packets. $64/lb
+Baking yeast packets at the supermarket: $3 for 3 0.25 oz packets. $64/lb

-Baking yeast at Restaurant Depot: $2.29 for a 1lb brick. $2.29/lb
+Bulk baking yeast: $2.29 for a 1lb brick. $2.29/lb

-Whole Foods costs 28 times as much.
+Packets cost 28 times as much.
 Yipe.

 Costco, Sams Club and similar stores also have the 1lb brick of yeast.
 If you make more than 3 loaves of bread this year, it’s worth getting the large size.
 With my breadmaker, I make about 30 loaves/year.
-Rainbow also has bulk yeast.

-1. andré Says:
+1. andré says:

 What type of yeast are you looking at?
 Instant?
 Active Dry?
 Fresh?
 Wild?
 Each has a different cost and stays good for varying amounts of time.